OpenNebula/docs/source/installation_and_configuration/opennebula_services/sunstone.rst

 .. important::

-    :ref:`FireEdge <fireedge_conf>` server must be running to get Guacamole conn. working.
-For VMRC conn., Sunstone and FireEdge must be running on the **same server**.
+    :ref:`FireEdge <fireedge_conf>` server must be running to get Guacamole connections working.
+For VMRC, Sunstone and FireEdge must be running on the **same server**.

 .. _requirements_remote_access_sunstone: